edevregille/node-todo/README.md

 # Deploy a Node.js app on Bluemix
 You can deploy the todo list application either as a Cloud Foundry application or as a containerized application on Bluemix.

+You need an account on the Bluemix platform (http://www.ibm.com/bluemix).

 ## Cloud Foundry with CLI
 Install the Cloud Foundry Command Line Interface on your local machine